Multidomain spectral approach with Sommerfeld condition for the Maxwell equations: Numerical approach

 \section{Numerical approach}

-In this section we briefly describe the numerical approach to be applied to the Helmholtz equations.
-In the angular coordinate, we always use a Chebychev collocation method, in the `radial' coordinate, we consider several domains such that the line $\mathbb{R}^{+}$ is completely covered by these domains (infinity is simply a point on the grid).
-On each domain we use once more a Chebychev collocation method.
-The matching conditions are imposed via a $\tau$-method.
+In this section we briefly describe the numerical approach for the Helmholtz equations.
+In the angular coordinate, we always use a Chebyshev collocation method, in the `radial' coordinate, we consider several domains such that the line $\mathbb{R}^{+}$ is completely covered by these domains (infinity is simply a point on the grid).
+On each domain we use once more a Chebyshev collocation method.
+The matching conditions are imposed via a $\tau$-method \cite{tau}.

 The essence of spectral methods is to approximate functions on a finite interval via functions being globally smooth on the considered interval.
 It is known that analytical functions are approximated by spectral methods with an error decreasing exponentially with the number of collocation points.
-Here we apply a Chebychev collocation method, see \cite{trefethen} for details: the function to be approximated is sampled on the Chebychev points $l_{n}=\cos(n\pi/N)$, $n=0,.1,\ldots,N$ with $N\in\mathbb{N}$.
+Here we apply a Chebyshev collocation method, see \cite{trefethen} for details: the function to be approximated is sampled on the Chebyshev points $l_{n}=\cos(n\pi/N)$, $n=0,.1,\ldots,N$ with $N\in\mathbb{N}$.
 A function $u(l)$ is approximated on the interval $[-1,1]$ by the Lagrange polynomial $p(l)$ of degree $N$ passing through the collocation points, $p(l_{n})=u(l_{n})$, $n=0,\ldots,N$.
-The derivative of $u$ with respect to the argument is approximated via the derivative of the Lagrange polynomial which leads to the action of a \emph{Chebychev differentiation matrix} $D$ on the vector $\mathrm{u}$ with components $u(l_{0}),\ldots,u(l_{N})$, i.e., $u'\approx D \mathrm{u}$.
-These Chebychev differentiation matrices can be found for instance in \cite{trefethen,WR}.
+The derivative of $u$ with respect to the argument is approximated via the derivative of the Lagrange polynomial which leads to the action of a \emph{Chebyshev differentiation matrix} $D$ on the vector $\mathrm{u}$ with components $u(l_{0}),\ldots,u(l_{N})$, i.e., $u'\approx D \mathrm{u}$.
+These Chebyshev differentiation matrices can be found for instance in \cite{trefethen,WR}.